YottaDB/YDBDoc/ProgGuide/ioproc.rst

 COMMAND=expr Applies to: PIPE

 Specifies the UNIX command the newly created shell process performs.
 An invalid command value triggers an error in the new process, not the process issuing the OPEN.
-This can make diagnosis difficult - see the “PARSE” deviceparameter for potential assistance.
+This can make diagnosis difficult - see the `PARSE <https://docs.yottadb.com/ProgrammersGuide/ioproc.html#parse>`_ deviceparameter for potential assistance.

 ~~~~~~~~
 CONNECT